 Regularly drinking more than 14 units of alcohol a week risks damaging your health.

-New evidence around the health harms from regular drinking have emerged in recent years.
+New evidence around the health harms from regular drinking has emerged in recent years.

 There's now a better understanding of the link between drinking and some illnesses, including a range of cancers.